-- 5.1 Learners must include in the plan, the aims and objectives of the session, eg improve health related components of fitness, improve skills related fitness (balance, power, coordination, speed, agility, reaction time), improve sport-specific skills, weight management, fun and enjoyment, etc. - 5.2 Learners must include in the plan: - the type of environment being used, eg gym - the equipment required, eg station cards, barbells, dumbbells, kettlebells, bands, ladders, cones, stability balls, bosu, mats, body bars, medicine balls, ropes, functional equipment, music playlists, speaker, microphone, etc - how much equipment is needed (considering variety of weights/equipment to allow for regression/progression/ability) - any other considerations (heating, ventilation). - 5.3 The session plan must include the following components with appropriate exercises included for each section. - warm-up (with appropriate stretching) - main session - cool-down (with appropriate stretching).
+- 5.1 Learners must include in the plan the aim/objectives of the session, eg weight loss, improved wellbeing, increased cardio capacity, enjoyment, good technique, etc. - 5.2 Learners must include in the plan, the environment and the equipment needed, eg music, speaker, microphone, music play lists, any other considerations (hygiene, space and positioning of bikes), etc. - 5.3 The session plan must include the following components with appropriate exercises included for each section: - warm-up

+- main session - cool-down (with appropriate stretching).